Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 # SRT Packet Pacing and Congestion Control

-SRT provides certain mechanisms for the sender to get a feedback from the receiving side through acknowledgement (ACK) packets ({{ctrl-pkt-ack}}).
-Every 10 milliseconds the sender receives the latest values of RTT, RTT variance, available buffer size, receiving rate and estimated link capacity.
-Upon reception of an NAK packet ({{ctrl-pkt-nak}}) the sender detects packet loss during the transmission.
-These mechanisms provide a solid background for various congestion control algorithms integration in the SRT protocol.
+SRT provides certain mechanisms for exchanging feedback on the state of packet transmission between sender and receiver.
+Every 10 milliseconds the receiving side sends acknowledgement (ACK) packets ({{ctrl-pkt-ack}}) to the sender that include the latest values of RTT, RTT variance, available buffer size, receiving rate, and estimated link capacity.
+Similarly, NAK packets ({{ctrl-pkt-nak}}) from the receiver inform the sender of any packet loss during the transmission, triggering an appropriate response.
+These mechanisms provide a solid background for the integration of various congestion control algorithms in the SRT protocol.

 Given that SRT can operate in live and file transfer modes, there are two groups of congestion control algorithms defined in SRT: live